olenbetong/appframe-cli/README.md

 appframe help
 ```

-or install as a development dependancy, and use npx:
+or install as a development dependency, and use npx:

 ```
 npm install --save-dev @bjornarvh/appframe-cli